-In recognition that the Town does not now have on its staff someone who is familiar with managing and installing data Fairhaven should not we recommend that processing systems, to a new computer with proceed with changing over The current programs are software programs (Recommendation #11). working well enough for the Town to continue on its course until such time as the new Director of Finance/Treasurer has been employed and can examine the situation.
-Town funds much better spent on acquiring management capacity at this point than in new data processing hardware and software.
+In recognition that the Town does not now have on its staff someone who is familiar with managing and installing data processing systems, we recommend that Fairhaven should not proceed with changing over to a new computer with different software programs (Recommendation #11).
+The current programs are working well enough for the Town to continue on its present course until such time as the new Director of Finance/Treasurer has been employed and can examine the situation.
+Town funds are much better spent on acquiring management capacity at this point than in new data processing hardware and software.